complexsystemslab/project_ideas/project_ideas.md

 https://github.com/tomgrek/gameoflife

-We can also apply it to biological data from cell biology.
+We can also apply it to biological data from cell biology (this can be a computational biology project).
 <!-- morphology or wave propagation in the Rho GTPase system -->
 <!--This would be similar to wave propagation in B-Z systems.
 We can also apply it to data from the B-Z system. -->